 The below tips aren’t in any particular order,

 Keep the pen heat low!
 My Colwood burner goes up to 10 and I had the heat setting around between 0.5 – 2.5 with 0.5 = low.
 1.25 = medium.
 2 = high.
 3+ = instant charring (smells awful).
 Remember each unit is different and the pen tip you are using also influences this.
 For example, my micro writer pen tip requires a slightly higher heat setting than my shader does to get the same brown tone.
+Also, my pen tips are old and have had a lot of use, so they don’t require as much heat as newer pen tips do.

 Keep a piece of scrap leather nearby to check the heat setting.